davidekete/remix-ide/docs/run.md

 ## Deploy and AtAddress

-- In the image above, the select box is set to **Ballot**.
-This select box will contain the list of compiled contracts.
+- In the image above, the selectbox is set to **Ballot**.
+This selectbox will contain the list of compiled contracts.

 - `Deploy` sends a transaction that deploys the selected contract.
 When the transaction is mined, the newly created instance will be added